 Show Hidden Files, Folders and Status Bars

-As OSX evolved, and eventually became macOS, the UI of the operating system was refined and streamlines.
-Many of these changes may go unnoticed by the average user, but some of these changes hid things that may be important to you, as a developer.
+As OSX evolved, and became macOS, the UI of the operating system was refined and streamlined.
+Many of these changes may have gone unnoticed to casual users, but some of these changes hid things that were important to me, as a developer.
 The following commands will reveal some files and features that are hidden by default.

 Show dot files

 I need to create and edit a lot of project dot files.
 Those files are typically hidden by default since many macOS users likely will never need them.

 To reveal dot files on your machine, run the following: